coolya/mps.rocks/README.md

 Plugins that improve MPS.

 - [Build Script Notifier](https://plugins.jetbrains.com/plugin/15203-build-script-notifier) - Fix your build scripts with one click when module dependencies change.
-- [Grammar Cells](http://mbeddr.com/files/gc-sle.pdf) - An extension to the editor language of MPS.
-It will help you to create consistent and well-behaving textual notations in MPS with no effort.
-- [mps-code-reviewer](https://github.com/Workday/mps-code-reviewer) - Code Review for JetBrains MPS providing integration with Bitbucket
 - [digitalember.extensions](https://github.com/digital-ember/digitalember.extensions) - MPS baseLanguage editor extensions for better readability.
 - [Durchblick](https://github.com/coolya/Durchblick) - Simplified editors to increase readability of generators.
 - [Editor2PDF](https://github.com/CampagneLaboratory/Editor2PDF) - Serialises editor into PDF files
+- [Grammar Cells](http://mbeddr.com/files/gc-sle.pdf) - An extension to the editor language of MPS.
+It will help you to create consistent and well-behaving textual notations in MPS with no effort.
+- [ingrid](https://github.com/premun/ingrid) - Ingrid is a plugin for JetBrains MPS allowing import of ANTLRv4 grammars and create an MPS language out of it.
+- [langdoc](https://plugins.jetbrains.com/plugin/12325-langdoc) - This plugin allows arbitrary nodes in your models to be annotated with documentation text.
 - [Language visualizer](https://jetbrains.github.io/MPS-extensions/extensions/langvis) - A JetBrains MPS plugin to visualize the structure of a language.
+- [MPS BaseLanguage Extensions](https://plugins.jetbrains.com/plugin/7101-mps-baselanguage-extensions) - A set of handy extensions to BaseLanguage, such as tail recursion optimization and function memoization
+- [mps-code-reviewer](https://github.com/Workday/mps-code-reviewer) - Code Review for JetBrains MPS providing integration with Bitbucket
 - [MPS Extensions](https://github.com/JetBrains/MPS-extensions) - Various extensions to simplify language development.
 - [MPS gradle plugin](https://github.com/mbeddr/mps-gradle-plugin) - A Gradle plugin to build & test langauges and to support various tasks related to custom RCP packaging.
-- [ingrid](https://github.com/premun/ingrid) - Ingrid is a plugin for JetBrains MPS allowing import of ANTLRv4 grammars and create an MPS language out of it.
-- [Text Generator Plugin](https://jetbrains.github.io/MPS-extensions/extensions/plaintext-gen/) - Alternative Textgen for JetBrains MPS using the standard model to model generation mechanisms.
+- [MPS-QA](https://github.com/mbeddr/mps-qa) - This repository contains quality assurance tooling for Jetbrains' MPS.
 - [Nyan Progress Bar](https://plugins.jetbrains.com/plugin/8575-nyan-progress-bar) - Pretty progress bars for IJ based IDEs.
-- [MPS-QA](https://github.com/mbeddr/mps-qa) - This repository contains quality assurance tooling for Jetbrains' MPS.
-- [MPS BaseLanguage Extensions](https://plugins.jetbrains.com/plugin/7101-mps-baselanguage-extensions) - A set of handy extensions to BaseLanguage, such as tail recursion optimization and function memoization
-- [langdoc](https://plugins.jetbrains.com/plugin/12325-langdoc) - This plugin allows arbitrary nodes in your models to be annotated with documentation text.
 - [Shadow Models](https://voelter.de/data/pub/SLE2019.pdf) - Shadow Models is an incremental transformation framework for MPS.
 - [Stubs Generator](https://github.com/wirthma/StubsGenerator) - Stubs Generator is a plugin to Jetbrains MPS which allows easy creation of generators of library stubs for custom MPS languages.
+- [skadi gist](https://github.com/skadi-cloud/gist) - Share MPS code snippets via the browser.
+- [Text Generator Plugin](https://jetbrains.github.io/MPS-extensions/extensions/plaintext-gen/) - Alternative Textgen for JetBrains MPS using the standard model to model generation mechanisms.
 ## [Built with MPS](#built-with-mps)

 ### IDEs